FabricMC/fabric-docs/players/installing-java/linux.md

 ### Fedora

-You can install java 17 using `dnf` with the following commands:
+You can install Java 17 using `dnf` with the following commands:

 ```bash
 sudo dnf install java-17-openjdk